 “Another important area of my work involves data – the county government needs to know how many people with disabilities there are in the county, the qualifications they have, or the number of children with disabilities enrolled in schools.”

-This USAID-funded programme is working to address barriers which prevent women with disabilities from participating in the supply chain of large-scale agricultural and retail businesses in Kenya.
+This programme is working to address barriers which prevent women with disabilities from participating in the supply chain of large-scale agricultural and retail businesses in Kenya.

-“Because of stigma, some men fear marrying women with disabilities.
+About the programme“Because of stigma, some men fear marrying women with disabilities.
 Many people don’t want to engage with you, for example in business or social life.
 As a woman with a disability, there are specific routes that I am expected to take.
 I am not expected to do courses like engineering or mathematics.
 I am expected to teach or do nursing.

 “In our community in western rural Kenya, there are many myths and misconceptions about women.
 There are specific types of crops that women are not supposed to plant or grow.
 Then if you are a woman with a disability, people don’t even expect you to farm so you must train yourself through observing others.
 When a woman goes to the shop to buy sorghum seeds, the first question she’ll get is: “don’t you know that women should not be planting sorghum without their husbands?”